Bradpk/tic-tac-toe/pseudocode.md

 VARIABLES
 1. app (To link the HTML div element)

-2. playerTurn (To state who's turn it is)
+2. playerTurn (To store state on who's turn it is)

-3. gameCondition (To state whether somebody has won or if it is a draw)
+3. gameCondition (To store state on whether somebody has won or if it is a draw)

 4. gameBoard (To state whether each tile is 'empty', 'X' or 'O'

+5. displayWhosTurn (An html element that displays which players turn it is)

+6. displayResult (An html element that displays whether somebody has won or if the game is a draw)

 FUNCTIONS
 1. renderElements (To render all the HTML required)